 Since 2022, many exciting opportunities have developed to increase investment in water and wastewater infrastructure.
 Iowa is expanding and revising the SRF Program, as needed, to adapt to and take advantage of these new opportunities.
-Plans for implementing funding for the General Supplemental (GS), Lead Service Line (LSL), and PFAS/Emerging Contaminants (EC) funding awarded from the Infrastructure Investment and Jobs Act (IIJA), further referred to in this document as Bipartisan Infrastructure Law (BIL), are included in this annual release of the IUP.
+Plans for implementing funding for the General Supplemental (GS), Lead Service Line (LSL), and PFAS/Emerging Contaminants (EC) funding awarded from the Infrastructure Investment and Jobs Act (IIJA), formerly referred to as Bipartisan Infrastructure Law (BIL), are included in this annual release of the IUP.